Thank you for reading our post, please rate this article at the end.

 Renting a Marina Dry Storage Space

-This might not be the most affordable option, but it’s certainly one of the most secure, especially if you want to keep your boat in top condition for years.
+If you’re looking for a convenient but pricey way to store your pontoon boat without a trailer, your local marina offers dry storage facilities.
+This might not be the most affordable option, but it’s undoubtedly one of the most secure, especially if you want to keep your boat in top condition for years.
+Try to contact several marinas in your area and compare their rates to find the best deal.

 Once you’ve found the one that suits your budget, the marina staff will handle everything.
 They’ll use a crane or other equipment to hoist your boat out of the water, put it on a trailer or some dollies, and then transfer it to the dry storage facility.